Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 This type of coaching may not follow the strict definitions of life coaching but it is an accepted and viable way of effectively serving more than one client at a time.

-It can also be a group of people in a specific industry with similar interests and goals.
+The group can be a random collection of clients or a group of people in a specific industry or with similar interests and goals.

-And there is always the possibility that someone in the group will 'upgrade' to one -on-one coaching:)
+And there is always the possibility that someone in the group will 'upgrade' to one -on-one coaching!

 For example, a group of health care professionals may meet with the coach once a month and share the handling of issues on a predetermined agenda.

-And although it is not strictly life coaching, those issues such as relationship, communication and confidence will invariably come up and the coach can guide the participants to solutions as well as making sure there is no bullying or telling rather than advising.
+And again although it is not strictly life coaching, those issues such as relationship, communication and confidence will invariably come up and the coach can guide the participants to solutions as well as making sure there is no bullying or telling rather than advising.

 For instance, if you had a background in accounting, you would be well qualified to coach a group of accountants.
-Mentor coaching is often done very successfully in groups.
+Mentor coaching of new coaches by experienced coaches is often done very successfully in groups as well.

 Some possible niches for group work that you could explore are:

-In this group life coaching model, the coach puts
+In this model, the coach puts

 goal setting process